 Planning for Your Pet’s Future – What to do if something happens to you.

-Although we believe we will always be around to care for our pets, far too often pet lovers are faced with the unexpected; everything from a natural disaster to an accident or illness where the pet parent may be required to move from their home to an alternate or permanent care facility, become incapacitated, or die without addressing the ongoing care of their pets.
-There are too many sad stories of pets that were overlooked when their owners became ill, had to be hospitalized, went to a nursing home or passed away.
-Tragically animals have run away or have been forgotten in the home of their owner.
+Although we believe we will always be around to care for our pets, pet lovers are far too often faced with the unexpected–everything from a natural disaster to an accident or illness where the pet parent may be required to move into a permanent care facility, become incapacitated, or die without addressing the ongoing care of their pets.
+There are too many sad stories of pets that were overlooked when their owners became ill, had to be hospitalized, went to a nursing home, or passed away.
+Tragically, animals have run away or have been forgotten in the home of their owner.
 It is estimated approximately 500,000 pets are euthanized annually because pet parents didn’t have a plan for their pets.
 To prevent these unnecessary and tragic occurrences it is imperative to develop a written action plan for your pet in the event of an unexpected event or disaster.